vega/vega/docs/docs/api/statistics.md

 permalink: /docs/api/statistics/index.html
 ---

-Vega includes **statistics** functions for to model probability distributions and perform other statistical calcuations.
+Vega includes **statistics** functions for to model probability distributions and perform other statistical calculations.
 These methods are bound to the top-level `vega` object, and can also be used in a stand-alone fashion by using the [vega-statistics](https://github.com/vega/vega-statistics) project.

 ## Statistics API Reference